panzerdp/dmitripavlutin.com/content/posts/150-index-signatures/index.md

 Second, let's see what `name` variable is?
 It's a `string` type.

-Here's the problem: since dictionary has a predefined set of properies, `dictionary[name]` tries to read a property that may not exist on `dictionary`, because `name` can be any `string` value.
+Here's the problem: since the dictionary has a predefined set of properties, `dictionary[name]` tries to read a property that may not exist on `dictionary`, because `name` can be any `string` value.
 That's what TypeScript is complaining about.

 How to access properties using a key of `string` type?